JaxcoderLLC/sqf-deployment-scripts/README.md

+# SQF Deployment Scripts

 - Deploy the SQF allocation strategy
 - Create profile for the Allo pool manager
 - Create Allo pool
-- Fund Allo pool with enough allocation tokens (`initialTokenBalance` times the number of recipients)
+- Fund Allo pool with enough allocation tokens (`initialSuperAppBalance` times the number of recipients)
 - Create profiles for the recipients if `useRegistryAnchor` is true
 - Register recipients
 - Review recipients